Omelasco/public/README.md

       - Entity ID for secondary entities
       - ie. find all accounts a user follows, comments or interacts with
         - Note that only followers who interact with the user are logged as followers
-    - earliest_relationship_logged (datetime)
+    - most_recent_relationship_start (datetime)
-      - Earliest time to look for relationship's initial logged time.
+      - Most recent time to look for relationship's initial logged time.
 This can be use to paginate through relationships.
+      - Timestamp is parsed by Python library dateutil.parser.parse and needs to be parseable as a URL parameter, ie. %20 replacing spaces.
     - relationship_type_id (int)
       - Types of relationships to return (Friend: 1, Interactor: 2, Follower: 3, Commenter: 4)